milgra/zenmusic/README.md

 ## License ##

-VLC is released under the GPLv2 (or later) license.
+Zen Music is released under the GPLv2 (or later) license.